tneigerux/svg-example/src/site/select/resi/007/index.md

 subhead: Limitless uses... you decide
 imgpath: ../../../images/

-landingherotext: Don’t forget to pay atendit<sup>®</sup>  <sup>2</sup> to your kids! atendit® can send you reminders to bring your child a snack after school or drop them off at football practice!
+landingherotext: Don’t forget to pay atendit® to your kids! atendit® can send you reminders to bring your child a snack after school or drop them off at football practice!

 himgpath: ../../../../images/hero-images/
 heroupperimg: hero-desk-simple.jpg